maarxx/UberMicro/README.md

 To do this, just click the button where it says "Branch: master", and then click the option for "beta".
 Congratulations!
 You've changed branches!
 Follow the same steps to download and install, except instead of `UberMicro-master` it will now be `UberMicro-beta`.
 Make sure you still delete other/old versions, don't try to have both master and beta installed simultaneously.

+(( You will probably see other choices besides "master" and "beta", but I don't recommend clicking them.
+I am probably in the middle of working on them, and they are probably only halfway done, and broken, otherwise they'd already be part of "beta". ))

 So if you tried updating the master branch, and you tried the beta branch, and you still thing you found a bug, or a problem, or want to suggest a new feature, wander over to the "Issues" tab.
 You can find this at the very top of the page, you are currently on the first tab "Code", you want to change to the second tab "Issues".

 You can look here to see if your bug, issue, or suggestion is already present, and add comments if you wish.

 If it's not there, look to the right-hand-side, click the green button "New issue", just type a Title, and Leave a comment, and then look below and click the green button "Submit new issue".
+I will get back to you.
+Maybe.
+Eventually.
+Meanwhile, other users might be able to chime in and help you too!